kenncheng/e_d_a/README.md

 <li>year : The year of emissions recorded</li>
 </ul>

-<h3>Source Classification Code Table (Source_Classification_Code.rds): This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the $PM_(2.5)$ source.
+<p>Source Classification Code Table (Source_Classification_Code.rds): This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the $PM_(2.5)$ source.
 The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
-For example, source 10100101 is known as Ext Comb/Electric Gen/Anthracite Coal/ Pulverized Coal.</h3>
+For example, source 10100101 is known as Ext Comb/Electric Gen/Anthracite Coal/ Pulverized Coal.</p>

-<h3>You can read each of the two files using the readRDS() function in R.  For example, reading in each file can be done with the following code:
+<p>You can read each of the two files using the readRDS() function in R.  For example, reading in each file can be done with the following code:</p>

-<h3>## This first line will likely take a few seconds.
-Be patient!</h3>
+<p>## This first line will likely take a few seconds.
+Be patient!</p>
-<h3>NEI - readRDS("summarySCC_PM25.rds")</h3>
+<p>NEI - readRDS("summarySCC_PM25.rds")</p>
-<h3>SCC - readRDS("Source_Classification_Code.rds")</h3>
+<p>SCC - readRDS("Source_Classification_Code.rds")</p>

-<h3>as long as each of those files is in your current working directory (check by calling dir() and see if those files are in the listing).</h3>
+<p>as long as each of those files is in your current working directory (check by calling dir() and see if those files are in the listing).</p>

 <h2>Assignment</h2>

-<h3>The overall goal of this assignment is to explore the National Emissions Inventory database and see what it says about fine particulate matter pollution in the United States over the 10-year period 1999 to 2008.
-You may use any R package you want to support the analysis.</h3>
+<p>The overall goal of this assignment is to explore the National Emissions Inventory database and see what it says about fine particulate matter pollution in the United States over the 10-year period 1999 to 2008.
+You may use any R package you want to support the analysis.</p>

 <h2>Questions</h2>

-<h3>You must address the following questions and tasks in your exploratory analysis.
+<p>You must address the following questions and tasks in your exploratory analysis.
 For each question/task you will need to make a single plot.
-Unless specified, you can use any plotting system in R to make your plot.
+Unless specified, you can use any plotting system in R to make your plot.</p>

 <ol>
 <li>Have total emissions from $PM_(2.5)$ decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total $PM_(2.5)$ emission from all sources for each of the years 1999, 2002, 2005, and 2008.</li>